AgonConsole8/agon-docs/docs/GPIO.md

 Whilst sharing many similar pins, there are some variations across the range of Agon machines.

-The first generation Agon Light has a double row of 32 pins, whereas the Agon Lght 2 has a double row of 34 pins.
+The first generation Agon Light has a double row of 32 pins, whereas the Agon Light 2 has a double row of 34 pins.
 The additional pair of pins have been added for a battery power supply connection.

 The Agon Console 8 adds a few extra rows for additional connectivity to other parts of the ESP processor.